Damien Johnson: 2010–11 season

 On 5 August 2010, he joined Huddersfield Town on a season-long loan deal with a view to a permanent move.
 He made his Terriers debut two days later as a late substitute in the 3–0 win over Notts County at Meadow Lane.
 In December 2010, he suffered a cruciate ligament injury against Brighton which ruled him out for the remainder of the season.
 Johnson remained at the club until the end of the season to complete his rehabilitation and was nominated for the Player of the Year award.
 In all, he made 23 appearances.

 2011–12 season

 The club confirmed on 18 July 2011 that he was set to sign on another season-long loan deal, which was confirmed the next day.
 His second debut for the Terriers came in the 3–0 win against Sheffield United at Brammall Lane on 13 September 2011.

 Fleetwood Town

-On 7 June 2012, Johnson joined newly promoted Football League Two club Fleetwood Town.
+On 7 June 2012, Johnson joined newly promoted League Two club Fleetwood Town.
 Just over a year later, on 9 October 2013, Johnson left the club by mutual consent.